ayushmd/Dockter/README.md

 1. Deploy containers
 2. Auto heal Dead Containers
-3. Multi-node setup, which are independent of cloud environment.
+3. Multi-node setup, which is independent of cloud environment.
 4. Health checkups for Nodes in cluster.
 5. Custom load balancer based on health and stats of container.